Phxstick/acnicoy/README.md

 For Japanese language learners, the program additionally offers:

 * Create and manage a kanji vocabulary
-* More stats illustrating your kanji learning progress
 * Look up words in the dictionary (similar to [Jisho] and [Houhou SRS])
 * Kanji overview and cleanly presented kanji information